 Federal and state law requires Williams to report expenditures associated with activities that support lobbying.
 This includes expenditures associated with the activities of our employees and payments made to external entities and trade organizations.
 It is the responsibility of employees engaged in these activities to report their time at the required reporting intervals.
 Information on these activities and associated expenditures is available for public inspection on the U.S. House of Representatives website.

 There are very strict rules pertaining to gifts to Executive and Legislative Branch employees, and to state legislators and their staff.
 It is the responsibility of all Williams’ employees to know that rules regulate this conduct, that there are penalties for non-compliance and that full compliance is expected.
-There is not an absolute ban on the giving of gifts, but due to the potential appearance of impropriety, the complexity of the rules and the potential for mistakes, employees must receive prior approval from the vice president of government affairs before giving a gift to a covered employee.
+There is a ban on the giving of gifts due to the potential appearance of impropriety, the complexity of the rules and the potential for mistakes.

 Williams makes reasonable efforts to track and report payments made to trade associations and other tax exempt organizations that may be used for political purposes, such as lobbying activities that would not be deductible under section 162(e)(1) of the Internal Revenue Code.
 The following trade associations and tax-exempt organizations have informed the company that the following dollar amounts of our membership dues were used in support of lobbying activities and are not deductible.
 Lobbying activities do not include contributions to political campaigns.